 Australia and Macau signed a Tax Information Exchange Agreement on 12 July 2011, and a Memorandum of Understanding on immigration cooperation on 19 November 2013.

 In 2016, Australia and China agreed to bring Macau under the scope of the Australia-China Agreement on Consular Relations.

-In 2016, there were five arrangements concluded between Australian and Macau higher education institutions, covering student and staff exchange, academic and research collaboration, and study abroad.
+In 2016, there were five arrangements concluded between Australian and Macau higher education institutions, covering student and staff exchanges and academic and research collaboration.

 Approximately 2,000 people of Macanese descent live in Australia and around 2,000 Australians live in Macau.